xdpirate/gamehorizon/README.md

 ## Usability

 It works as intended.
-It doesn't look too hot on phones, owing to the horizontal table layout of the games.
+It doesn't look too hot on phones at the moment, owing to the horizontal table layout of the games.
 It looks nice on a tablet-style display, though, or the inner screen of foldables.
+I'm planning to make a more mobile-friendly UI in the future, but focus right now is on the desktop experience.

 ## Features

 * Add a game to one of four tables:
-  * **Unreleased** - Games that have a release date set
+  * **Unreleased** - Games that unreleased, but have a release date confirmed
-  * **Announced** - Games that are announced but there is no release date set
+  * **Announced** - Games that unreleased, but there is no release date confirmed yet
   * **Released** - Games that have already been released
   * **Collected** - Games in your collection
+* Freely move games between tables by editing them
 * Support for adding platforms to each game
 * For unreleased games, show a countdown to when the game releases when you hover over the release date (e.g. *"Releases tomorrow"*, *"Releases in 81 days"*)
-* Buttons to edit, delete or web search for the name of any given game
+* Buttons to edit, delete or web search for any given game
 * Names are not unique and can exist in several states and tables at once
 * Themes: Light theme, dark theme, [Nord](https://www.nordtheme.com/)
 * Export game data to CSV or HTML formats